CPRB Board Profiles

 Leslie Manuel is a Clinical Resource Pharmacist in Emergency Medicine and Clinical Pharmacy Manager at The Moncton Hospital.
 She graduated from Dalhousie University College of Pharmacy, completed a residency at The Moncton Hospital and completed her PharmD with the University of Florida.
 After her residency she started a practice in emergency medicine.
 She was the residency coordinator for 7 years prior to becoming the Clinical Pharmacy Manager and continues to regularly precept students and residents.
 She continues to be involved provincially and nationally with CSHP.
-She is the chair of the CPRB Surveyors working group.
+She is the co-chair of the CPRB Surveyors working group.

 Associate Clinical Professor & Pharmacist

 McGill University Health Centre

 Montréal, QC, H4A 3J1